grayhatdevelopers/mojo-vs-python-benchmarks/README.md

 ## Programs

 1. **Length of last word**
-2.
-   Description: returning the length of the last word in the string.
+   : returning the length of the last word in the string.

 3. **Palindrome number:**
-4.
-   Description: returning true if input is a palindrome and false otherwise.
+   : returning true if input is a palindrome and false otherwise.

 5. **Student attendance record**
-6.
-   Description: Whether or not the student is eligible for an attendance award
+   : Whether or not the student is eligible for an attendance award

 7. **Detect Capital letter usage**
-8.
-   Description: Returning true if the usage of capitals in it is right.
+   : Returning true if the usage of capitals in it is right.

 9. **Find the difference:**
-10.
-   Description: Returning the extra letter among 2 strings
+   : Returning the extra letter among 2 strings

 ## Benchmarking and Testing